eugenia1984/english/glossary.md

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> M

+- **major vulnerability**: is a significant weakness or flaw in a system that could lead to serious consequences if exploited.
+It usually requires urgent attention to protect the system or data.
+For example: `The team discovered a major vulnerability in the software that could allow unauthorized access.` -> This means the weakness was a serious one.

 - **mandatory**: means something that is required or must be done.
 It is not optional.
 For example: `Attendance at the meeting is mandatory.` -> This means you have to be present at the meeting.